aheissenberger/serverless-boilerplate/README.md

 # serverless-boilerplate
-Serverless boilerplate with webpack, for AWS Lambda and API Gateway
+Serverless boilerplate with webpack and Babel, for AWS Lambda and API Gateway
 ---
+# Features

+1. Serverless 1.0
+2. Webpack
+3. Babel 6
+4. Designed for use with AWS Lambda and API Gateway

 # Basics

 1. Run local dev server: